lisa-george/exactnl/README.md

 ln(s_j) - ln(s_0) following Berry (1994).
 A likelihood written for the
 transformed variable must include the Jacobian of that transformation.
 In the nested logit, the Jacobian depends on the choice set and the nesting parameter.
 Each nest of J products contributes (J - 1) * ln(1 - sigma) to the log likelihood.
 Applied work omits this term.
-The omission has no effect when choice sets are fixed across markets.
-But when choice sets vary, omitting the Jacobian biases estimates of within-group substitution, which feed directly into elasticities, markups, and welfare calculations.
+Because the term depends on the nesting parameter, omitting it biases likelihood estimates of within-group substitution, which feed directly into elasticities, markups, and welfare calculations.
+The bias is entangled with product counts when choice sets vary across markets.

 Guides for structural demand estimation recommend instrumenting the within-nest share with counts of rival products.
-Under the exact likelihood, count instruments are not valid because the same product-count variation that makes them strong instruments enters the estimating objective directly.
-However with the corrected likelihood, instruments for the within-nest share are not needed because the dependence between the within-nest share and the structural error is exactly what the Jacobian accounts for.
+Under the corrected likelihood such instruments are not needed: the dependence between the within-nest share and the structural error is exactly what the Jacobian accounts for.
+And when product counts enter demand directly, as when products crowd the product space, count instruments fail exclusion and are not valid.
+The corrected likelihood makes count instruments unnecessary;
+crowding makes them invalid.

 exactnl maximizes the exact likelihood.
 It concentrates the linear parameters out by fixed-effect partialling, profiles the likelihood over